 By 2030, global demand for health workers will rise to 80 million workers, which is double the current (as of 2013) stock of health workers, while the supply of health workers is expected to reach 65 million over the same period, resulting in a worldwide net shortage of 15 million health workers.
 The US is certainly feeling the pinch.
 With an increasingly aging population to serve, the US, according to estimates, needs to hire 2.3 million new healthcare workers by 2025 in order to meet healthcare system demands.
 These demands cross all healthcare disciplines, from home health aides to lab technologists to nursing assistants and practitioners.

 Online learning offers educational institutions specializing in healthcare training an opportunity to expand their reach into new geographies and reach changing student demographics in new and dynamic ways.
-In the past, medical students, nursing students and other allied health professionals learned through a combination of classroom work and practicum.
+In the past, medical students, nursing students and other health professionals learned through a combination of classroom work and practicum.
 However, over the past two decades or more, online learning has become far more commonplace and accepted as a vehicle for medical learning.
 Today, more than 300 nursing schools operate online programs, and in answer to the Institute of Medicine’s call to increase the number of US nurses with a BSN from 50% to 80%, many other universities have introduced online programs specifically oriented toward helping working RNs uplevel their education and achieve their nursing baccalaureate.